eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 4. Fill in the form.
 Any data will do.
 5. You will be shown a success screen.
 Tap next.
 6. Your "National ID" is displayed.
 Tap "Continue".
-7. You are now in the "Dashboard" screen.
+7. You are now on the "Dashboard" screen.

 Here you can tap "Add doc" and issue a new document, e.g. "Driving License".